Harshvardhan2164/Harshvardhan2164/README.md

 - 🔭 I’m currently working on **From Nucleotides to Insights: The Power of Generative AI in Genomics**

-- 🌱 I’m currently learning **Data Analytics, Machine Learning, Frontend Development**
+- 🌱 I’m currently learning **Data Analytics, Machine Learning, Full Stack Web Development**

 - 👨‍💻 All of my projects are available at [https://harshvardhan2164.github.io/My-Portfolio-Website/](https://harshvardhan2164.github.io/My-Portfolio-Website/)